playfulprogramming/playfulprogramming/CONTRIBUTING.md

 ![Ferris, the adorable crustacean Rust mascot](./ferris.png)
 ```

 > Make sure to add descriptive alt text!
-Consider what information these images add your post difficult for readers with visual impairment.
+Consider what information these images add your post, and what context might be important for readers with visual impairment.

 Videos can also be embedded with the following syntax: